Excel Your KPIs with AI Copilot Start for free today

 What exactly is a semantic layer?

-A semantic layer is a business abstraction derived from the technical implementation layer – a model layer that uniformly maintains business logic, hierarchies, calculations, and many more.
+The semantic layer simplifies and organizes business logic, hierarchies, calculations, and more.
+It is a data model layer separate from the technical implementation layer.
 This frees business users from concerns about the technical complexity and implementation of the underlying data source.

-A data consumer (no matter his/her data literacy) needs to be able to easily discover, understand, and utilize the data.
+Anyone who uses data should be able to find, understand, and use it easily, regardless of their knowledge of data.
 The semantic layer provides business users with an easy way to understand the data.

 Gartner points out the importance of a semantic layer in their report “How to Use Semantics to Drive the Business Value of Your Data”: